-Four properties are identified in the Fredonia Campus Plan: A) The Fredonia Technology Incubator in Dunkirk, NY; B) Vacant land (4.13 acres) on the Fredonia campus; C) The Fredonia Foundation Office building in Dunkirk, NY, and D) A Dunkirk NY Lakefront parcel (1.86 acres) owned by the City of Dunkirk.
+Five properties are identified in the Fredonia Campus Plan: A) The Fredonia Technology Incubator in Dunkirk, NY; B) Vacant land (4.13 acres) on the Fredonia campus; C) The Fredonia Foundation Office building in Dunkirk, NY, and D) A Dunkirk NY Lakefront parcel (1.86 acres) owned by the City of Dunkirk.
 The locations of these properties are shown in the map of Fredonia properties (Appendix E).
+The fifth property is located at 75 Bourne Street in Westfield.

-A) Fredonia Technology Incubator (FTI) (ID# SU-105-2-B-0078-000-A)
+A) Fredonia Technology Incubator (FTI) (ID# SU-105-1-B-0078-000-A)